skip to Main Content

 • Enhanced Strength: Progressive exercises strengthen leg muscles, preventing weakness and promoting overall knee stability.

-Risks of Delayed or Inadequate physical therapy:
+Risks of delayed or inadequate physical therapy:

 • Muscle Weakness: Delaying physical therapy can lead to muscle weakness, prolonging the recovery process.